Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	SuperFX:
 	- Ctrl+F to find all instances where R15/$301E is being set, as that's the SuperFx program counter.
 To a lesser extent is R13/$301A, as that's the address LOOP jumps to.
 	- Ctrl+F to find all instances where ROMB is used, as that affects what ROM bank is referenced by the code.
-- It's highly recommended that you use the opcode length specifiers (ie. .b/.w/.l) on the disassembled SNES ASM code.
+- It's highly recommended that you use the opcode length specifiers (ie. .b/.w/.l) on the disassembled SNES/SPC700 ASM code.
 This is so that you have full control over how asar assembled the disassembly.
 - If you find a big block of code that's highly repetitive, it might be a wise idea to create a game specific macro for it.
 - Generally speaking, the first thing that gets sent over to the SPC700 is the engine.
 You can easily find the routine that uploads it by checking for writes to $002140-$002143.
 - Consider adding comments if you come across bits of code that seem like they could be better optimized or problematic code that might make a ROM hacker's job harder.